Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

 ---
-title: "Welcome - 'Deploy nfcore-rnaseq pipeline on Pawsey Nimbus VM instance'"
+title: "Welcome - 'Run nfcore-rnaseq pipeline on Pawsey Nimbus VM instance'"
 teaching: 10
 exercises: 0
 questions:
-- "Who are we : Australian BioCommons, Sydney Informatic Hub, Pawsey Supercomputing center"
+- "Who are we : Australian BioCommons, Sydney Informatics Hub, Pawsey Supercomputing Center"
 - "Why do RNASeq analysis?"
-- "What is nextflow?"
+- "What is Nextflow?"
-- "What resources does Pawsey Supercomputing Center offer?"
-- "How to deploy 'nfcore-rnaseq  pipeline' on a 'Pawsey Nimbus VM instance'"
+- "How to run 'nfcore-rnaseq  pipeline' on a 'Pawsey Nimbus VM instance'"
-- "How to perform downstream data-analysis in R/RStudio?"
+- "How to perform downstream data-analysis using R/RStudio?"

 objectives: